 As a management consultant, Vaughn has worked in strategy, advisory and business transformation practices.
 His experience covers the project lifecycle from issue analysis, business case development, solution development, and project / program management.
 This diverse background allows him to excel ambiguous projects and complex business requirements.

 Enoch J. (E.J.)
-Ledet specializes in Ensuring Product Quality in both laboratory and field operations management and in the design and use of laboratory quality assurance (QA) systems based on ISO Laboratory Guide 17025, including testing Statistical Quality/Process Control (SQC/SPC).
+Ledet specializes in ensuring product quality in both laboratory and field operations management and in the design and use of laboratory quality assurance (QA) systems based on ISO Laboratory Guide 17025, including testing Statistical Quality/Process Control (SQC/SPC).
 E.J. draws on more than 40 years of experience including analytical support and management for oil refinery process chemistry, fuels and lubricants support, environmental/toxicology analytical support, detergent chemistry formulations, antifreeze research, enhanced oil recovery detergents discovery, managing refinery laboratory quality assurance, and development and management of ISO-based refinery QA systems.
 His responsibilities included Product Quality support to Manufacturing, Transportation, Supply/Distribution, and Retail/Wholesale Marketing.

-Mike Leister spent more than 35 years with Marathon Oil Company and then Marathon Petroleum Company.
+Michael Leister spent more than 35 years with Marathon Oil Company and then Marathon Petroleum Company.
 He has been an industry leader in dealing with clean fuels regulations and legislation.
 He helped to develop industry consensus positions on ULSD, Tier 3 gasoline, MSAT 1 & 2 and in dealing with the fraudulent RIN problem.
 Mike understands U.S. refinery operations and economics, along with the U.S. transportation fuel distribution infrastructure.
 Optimization and strategic planning are two of his key interests.
 He has worked closely with EPA, DOE and the auto industry on many projects and issues.

 In addition to understanding refining industry operations and economics, Mike is very knowledgeable of research into transportation fuels and engines.
 During his 13 years on the Coordinating Research Council Board, including two years as president, he helped oversee a vast number of CRC research projects that dealt with both current and future engines and fuels.